Intensive English Language Faculty

 Peter Newcomb has a wide range of teaching experience, including as a Graduate Teaching Associate at The Ohio State University, where he earned a Master of Arts in English.
 He enjoys learning about other cultures, which led to a three-year stint teaching in Japanese middle schools with the Japan Exchange and Teaching Program.
 Peter has also taught College Writing and Critical Reading at the Community College of Rhode Island, and has scored SAT essays for Pearson Educational Measurement.
 Currently, he serves as an Assistant Director of Admission at Brown.
 In his free time, he enjoys playing tennis and basketball with his sons, ages 10 and 13.

-Panetha Ott graduated with an AB in Greek from Bryn Mawr College and is working on a doctorate in Classics at Brown.
-She has taught Latin and Modern Greek in addition to Classics courses in translation as an assistant to Professor John Rowe Workman.
-In the late 80s she was appointed assistant to the Dean of the College at Brown where she worked with Bruce Donovan on the CAP program and Charlotte Tomas on the RUE program.
-In 1989 she joined the Admission Office, where she has enjoyed seeing students at their very best.
+Panetha Ott graduated with an AB in Greek from Bryn Mawr College, and was a PhD student in Classics at Brown.
+She is currently enrolled in a doctorate in Higher Ed Management at the University of Pennsylvania.
+She has taught Latin and Modern Greek in addition to Classics courses in translation as an assistant in the Classics Department at Brown, and in secondary schools, and has served as an instructor to non-native speakers of English, both in the Summer School and in literacy programs in Providence.
+She has also served as Assistant to the Dean of the College at Brown where she worked on the freshman advising program and on the Resumed Undergraduate Education program.
+For many years, she has specialized in international education in the College Admission Office, where she has enjoyed seeing students at their very best.

-Her current passions are Indian literature, the development of the idea of the liberal arts, and the ancient historian Herodotus, who also had an enthusiasm for other cultures.
+Her current passions are ancient literatures of the world, the development of the idea of the liberal arts, and the ancient historian Herodotus, who also had an enthusiasm for other cultures.

 Ian Alden Russell is a curator, designer, and professor based in Istanbul, Turkey.
 He is currently Assistant Professor of Contemporary Art, Curatorial Practice and Cultural Heritage at Koç University in Istanbul, Turkey.
 He is also Guest Curator at the David Winton Bell Gallery at Brown University where he recently assisted in the curation of Brown University's 250th Anniversary Alumni Art Exhibitions.
 Ian has taught public speaking and presentation courses and workshops at Brown for the last four years, sharing his professional experience in design and performance with the university community.
 With an academic background in history and cultural heritage, he is the author of Art and Archaeology (Springer: 2014), Unquiet Pasts (Ashgate: 2010), and Images of the Past (Springer: 2006).
 He holds a PhD in History from Trinity College Dublin and has held fellowships at the University of Notre Dame, University College Dublin, and Brown University.
 More information on his work can be found at his website: http://ianaldenrussell.com